oscarico92/kafka-pubsub-basic/README.md

 - No consumer lag (messages successfully consumed)

 ![Demo Messages Topic](media/kafdrop-topic-demo-messages.png)
-This topic (demo-json-messages) shows the JSON-based implementation.
-Structured messages are published by the producer and consumed by the consumer group in real time.
+This topic (demo-messages) demonstrates a basic Producer–Consumer pattern using plain text messages.
+The consumer group successfully consumes all messages with no lag.

 #### 5.4.3 JSON Pub/Sub Implementation